 Remove weeds around the plants where the beetles nest and spray the tomatoes with an insecticidal soap.
 Basil planted nearby is also said to repel them.

-As with aphids, a strong blast of water can remove them or spray with an insecticidal soap or organic pesticide or dust with sulfur.
+As with aphids, a strong blast of water can remove them or spray them with an insecticidal soap or organic pesticide, or dust with sulfur.
 Also, try covering the plants with a floating row cover.

 Tomato spider mites are tiny insects that produce webbing that makes the plant look as if it is covered in white mold.
 Their favorite areas are leaf tips and blossom buds, but they feed on the sap of the leaves as well.

 Keep the tomato plant consistently watered, which reduces the incidence of these mites, and avoid nitrogen fertilizer.
 Use predator mites to aid in controlling the pest mites.
 Wash the plant with mild soap and rinse well to remove some of the mites and prune out heavily infested areas.

 Nematodes are microscopic worms that cause odd swelling on roots, yellow foliage, wilting, and stunting in plants.
 They are easily spread on your garden tools and boots.

 The key to treating these pests on tomatoes is sanitation.
 Sterilize your tools, boots, and gloves.
 Clean potentially contaminated pots with a 10% bleach/water solution.
 Remove and destroy all infected plants.

 Remove as much of the infected surrounding soil as possible.
 To treat the soil, plant the marigolds, and then when they are done flowering, dig them under.
 The chemicals that are released are abhorrent to nematodes.
 Also, only plant nematode-resistant tomatoes, which will have an “N” listed under the plant name.